Harold W. Percival

 On March 6, 1953, Percival passed away of natural causes in New York City a few weeks before his eighty-fifth birthday.
 His body was cremated, according to his wishes.

-It has been stated that no one could meet Percival without feeling that they had met a truly remarkable human being of immense power and greatness.
+It has been stated that no one could meet Percival without feeling that they had met a truly remarkable human being.
 His works represent a towering accomplishment in addressing the true state, and potential, of the human.
 His contribution to humankind can have a far-reaching effect on our civilization and civilizations to come.